MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-azure-ad-overview.md

 Set-NAVWebServerConfiguration -KeyName UseLegacyAcsAuthentication -KeyValue "true"
 ```

-### Configuring Azure AD authentication in earlier versions

-The Azure AD authentication setup hasn't changed for versions 19 and earlier.
-For more information, see [Configure Azure AD Authentication with WS-Federation](authenticating-users-with-azure-active-directory.md)
+For the complete setup, see [Configure Azure AD Authentication with WS-Federation](authenticating-users-with-azure-active-directory.md).

 ## See Also